scionproto-contrib/browser-extension/docs/source/index.rst

 It provides visual information about the ISD traversed, the exchanged data amount and detailed information about the traversed ASes.

 .. note::
     At the moment, path information is only available if you have previously configured geofencing policies for the extension.
+    One can configure the "Allow all traffic" option to see the path information, while allowing traffic to any ISD.
-    This is due to security concerns, although might change in the future.
+    This is due to security concerns, although it is not a future compromise.

 .. image:: images/path_usage_extension.png
     :alt: Path usage